kamilmellouk/geordle/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

+## Project structure

+* `App.js` handles the main page.
+* `GameModel.js` models an instance of the game.
+* `citySource.js` provides functions that make API calls.
+* `utilities.js` provides some utility functions.
+* `data.json` contains local city data (initially fetched from the API) used for prototyping.
+* `views/` contains views for the game board and the guess form.
+* `reactjs/` contains the presenter for the game board.

 ## What has been done

 We intially started implementing the project using vue and reusing parts of the tutorial labs, but we quickly got lost in trying to make the dependencies work.
 We then decided to start from scratch and chose to use React.
 We set up the project skeleton using `create-react-app`.